Case study: Optimizing a 15,000 Hp compressed air system on an 1,100 acre site

 Watson: So the key was allowing operators to see the performance and overall efficiency of the entire compressed air system in an intuitive, easy-to-understand format.

-Holmes: Right.
+Holmes: Watson, you're a genius.
 As a result, the cost of the monitoring system was paid back within three months from the savings that Rick and his operators created in their facility.

 *This Case Study was presented by Bill Holmes at the 2011 ISA Conference in Mobile, Alabama